stereolabs/zed-gstreamer/README.md

 ### GStreamer Installation
  * Follow the installation guide for GStreamer [here](https://gstreamer.freedesktop.org/documentation/installing/index.html?gi-language=c)
- To build on Linux, you also need to install the dev package with :
- `$ sudo apt-get install libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev libgstrtspserver-1.0-0 libgstrtspserver-1.0-dev gstreamer1.0-libav gstreamer1.0-tools`

 ### Windows installation

  * Install the latest ZED SDK from the [official download page](https://www.stereolabs.com/developers/release/) [Optional to compile the `zedsrc` plugin to acquire data from a ZED camera device]